Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 Even though it is possible to grow Neoregelia from seed, it is really much easier to simply divide the plants.

-Like many plants, the mother plant produces offsets which grow rapidly into independent adult plants.
+Like many plants, the mother plant produces offsets that grow rapidly into independent adult plants.

 When you see that your plant has produced one or more offsets, continue to care for the plant as usual.
 Wait until the baby plants are about half the size of the parent plant.

-Prepare the right number of pots for your new plant(s) by filling them with a light, well-draining soil-free mixture as described above.
+Prepare the right number of pots for your new plant(s) by filling them with a light, soil-free mixture with excellent drainage, as described above.

 Tip the adult plant out of its pot and gently cut the offsets loose using a very sharp, clean knife or clippers.